bsvars/2025-06-iifosf/README.md

 ### Title

-Bayesian Structural and Predictive Analyses with the bsvars Family
+bsvars.org design concept: R packages for Predictive Analyses using Bayesian Structural Vector Autoregressions

 ### Abstract

-The bsvars package family represents a comprehensive framework for Bayesian Structural Vector Autoregression (SVAR) analysis commonly used in empirical Macroeconomics, designed to serve diverse user communities from academic researchers to applied economists at policy institutions.
-This software ecosystem combines the computational efficiency of compiled C++ code with the accessibility of R's interpreted environment, leveraging Rcpp and RcppArmadillo for optimal performance in intensive Bayesian sampling procedures.
+bsvars.org is a family of R packages offering a comprehensive framework for Bayesian Structural Vector Autoregression analysis commonly used in empirical macroeconomics and finance.
+It is designed to serve diverse user communities from academic researchers to applied economists at policy institutions.
+This software ecosystem combines the convenience of data analysis using R with computational efficiency of compiled C++ code, leveraging packages Rcpp and RcppArmadillo to boost performance of computationally intensive Bayesian estimation procedures.

 The packages bsvars and bsvarSIGNs, available on CRAN, provide robust tools for structural and predictive analyses through streamlined workflows.
-Key functionalities include model specification, estimation with progress monitoring, forecasting, forecast error variance decompositions (FEVDs), impulse response functions (IRFs), and historical decompositions (HDs).
+Key functionalities include model specification, estimation with progress monitoring, forecasting, forecast error variance decompositions, impulse response functions, historical decompositions, and others.
 The framework emphasizes both computational speed and analytical transparency, enabling users to conduct sophisticated econometric analyses with minimal scripting requirements.

-In this presentation, we will also talk about our experience when developing packages using C++ code as econometricians, focusing on the design features that facilitate reproducibility and extendability, and the challenges we faced.
+In this presentation, we will also talk about our experience when developing packages using C++ code as econometricians and the challenges we faced, focusing on the design features that address the needs of our users.

 ### General overview: